 The Kansas City Public Library is using its internationally popular Community Bookshelf to make its own unique statement.

 The installation on the south wall of the downtown Central Library’s parking garage depicts a nearly 26-foot-high shelf of books, featuring 42 titles ranging from To Kill a Mockingbird and Fahrenheit 451 to The Lord of the Rings and Charlotte’s Web.
 Fourteen – a full third of them – have been banned or challenged at some point.

 Two giant banners on the front of the structure in part illustrate the impact of banishing those classics.
 View a list of the titles on the Community Bookshelf and read notes on which ones were challenged, and for what reasons.

-The Library also is addressing the book banning issue through its signature events programming.
+The Library also addresses the book banning issue through its signature events programming.
 A panel of veteran librarians from Kansas City-area library systems assesses today’s charged environment and walks through a selection of targeted titles at 6 p.m. on Thursday, September 22, at the Plaza Branch.
-Video of the presentation is available on our YouTube channel.
+Video from the presentation is available on our YouTube channel.

 A panel of veteran librarians from local library systems examines the new, politically charged wave of book banning and walks through a range of books that have been targeted for removal or restriction in public libraries and schools.

 Those awareness efforts follow the enactment of Missouri’s SB 775 in August.
 Originally drawn up to expand protections for survivors of sexual assault and abuse, the bill took on a controversial amendment that subjects educators to jail time and fines for providing books deemed to include sexually explicit images to students.